tdkehoe/Firebase-Tutorial/Async_Typeahead.md

 ## Typeahead Plugin

 Go to [UI Bootstrap](https://angular-ui.github.io/bootstrap/) and scroll down to the bottom.
 The last plugin is `Typeahead`.
-You'll see there are five type of typeahead plugins:
+You'll see there are five types of typeahead plugins:

 ![Five typeaheads](https://github.com/tdkehoe/Firebase-Tutorial/blob/master/media/typeahead_five_options.png)

 * Four of the plugins -- `Static arrays`, `ngModelOptions support`, `Custom templates for results`, and `Custom popup templates for typeahead's dropdown` -- look up in an array of values in your controller.
 This is ideal when you have a limited number of options, e.g., the fifty states.
-The four choice format the values differently for the user, including one that adds a state flag downloaded live from Wikipedia.
+The four choices format the values differently for the user, including one that adds a state flag downloaded live from Wikipedia.
 * The `Asynchronous results` plugin goes to any database on the Internet with an API.
 We'll use this to connect to the Internet Movie Database (IMDB).

 Add this code to `home.html`.